GeorgeSchiro/GoPcBackup/README.md

 <b>GoPC Backup</b> uses "7-zip" as its ZIP compression engine.
 "7-zip" is an excellent tool.

 <b>GoPC Backup</b> is essentially an automation front-end for "7-zip".
 That said, you can replace "7-zip" with any other command-line driven ZIP tool you might prefer instead.
 The choice of compression tool is entirely yours.
-This change is made in the profile file like everything else (see "-ZipToolEXE" below).
+Such a change would be made in the profile file like everything else (see "-ZipToolEXE" below).

 Screenshots